minierparedes/minierparedes/README.md

 ## Hi there 👋

-👨‍💻 Software Engineer by day, 🍳 Culinary Wizard by night.
+👨‍💻 Software Engineer by day, 🍳 Culinary Wizard by night. <br>
 Whether I'm crafting code or cooking up a storm, I'm all about creating and innovating. <br>
 Dive into my repos, or ask me for a stellar recipe – I'm equally passionate about both! 🚀🥘

 <br>